4waisenkinder/4waisenkinder.github.io/source/_posts/2013-08-09-how-to-make-screenshots-with-phantomjs.markdown

 Inside of this script you have got a few more global variables available than usual - check them out [here](https://github.com/ariya/phantomjs/wiki/_pages).
 For making screenshots we will use the webpage- and system-api ( will be explained later on ).
 Phantomjs provides a ```require``` function to get the functionality we need.
 When you do a lot of nodejs you are probably familiar with that principle already.

-The script has 50 lines and is not really complicated, so lets have a look:
+[The script](https://github.com/stefanjudis/phantomjs-screenshot) for making screenshots has 50 lines and is not really complicated, so lets have a look:

 ```js
 var system = require( 'system' ),